Clash between Nihang Sikhs and Radha Soami sect followers in Punjab, 11 injured | Law-Order

 - India

-According to the police, a group of Nihangs wanted to enter the Dera premises to graze their cattle but was stopped by followers of the Radha Soami sect.
+According to the police, a group of Nihangs wanted to enter the Dera Radha Soami sect's land to graze their cattle.

+However, the followers of Dera Radha Soami objected to it and denied them entry, leading to heated arguments.

 One of the Nihangs allegedly attacked a security incharge of the Radha Soami Satsang Beas, identified as Parmdeep Singh Teja, who sustained injuries in his shoulders.

-Jandaila Guru Police Station SHO Davinder Kumar, who was at the spot, tried to intervene and also sustained injuries.
+Jandiala Guru Police Station SHO Davinder Kumar, who was on the spot, tried to intervene and also sustained injuries.

-The situation took an ugly turn when the group of Nihangs again forcibly tried to enter the Dera premises, leading to a clash between both the groups.
+The situation took an ugly turn when the group of Nihangs again forcibly tried to enter the Dera premises, leading to the clash between both the groups.

+Nihangs broke one of the entry gates of the Dera premises, claimed Dera followers.

 A total of 10 people from both sides suffered injuries, besides the police officer.